MaxxGPT/ML-Model/README.md

 Core part of the application .It will pull entire table data from Mongodb for training the model.It will take some time based on the number of records in the articles table.
 But this is a one time job.
 No need to run this module unless there is a massive change in the table size .
 Everytime this module will take entire table data for training so use it effectively.
-Steps included in the trainig model.
+Steps included in the training model.

-    * Text Preprocessing (Stop Words Removal,Lemmatization) *
+    * Text Preprocessing (Stop Words Removal,Lemmatization)
-    * Document-Word matrix Creation (CountVectorizer)	*
+    * Document-Word matrix Creation (CountVectorizer)
     * Grid Search *
     * LDA *

 This is a one time job.
 After successful execution of this module we can see 4 files in models folder and extracted topics in the Topics table .
 In this mongodb table we can edit the Topic name .Please do not make any changes in the Tokens column. lda_model.pkl file is the main module for extracting topics.
-All other files are intermediate outputs we can use it if required .For ex if you need preprocessed row data take preprocessed_data.pkl and load it using pickles library.
+All other files are intermediate outputs and we can use it if required .For ex if you need preprocessed row data take preprocessed_data.pkl and load it using pickles library.
 Document-Word matrix is also avalible in tf_model.pkl file.
-All training details will be avalible in train_summary table.
+All training execution details will be avalible in train_summary table.

 ### python train.py ###